lukecavabarrett/pna/README.md

 ## Overview

-We provide the implementation of the Principal Neighbourhood Aggregation (PNA) in both PyTorch and DGL frameworks, along with scripts to generate and run the multitask benchmarks, scripts for running real-world benchmarks, a flexible PyTorch GNN framework and implementations of the other models used for comparison.
+We provide the implementation of the Principal Neighbourhood Aggregation (PNA) in PyTorch, DGL and PyTorch Geometric frameworks, along with scripts to generate and run the multitask benchmarks, scripts for running real-world benchmarks, a flexible PyTorch GNN framework and implementations of the other models used for comparison.
 The repository is organised as follows:

 - `models` contains:
   - `pytorch` contains the various GNN models implemented in PyTorch:
     - the implementation of the aggregators, the scalers and the PNA layer (`pna`)
     - the flexible GNN framework that can be used with any type of graph convolutions (`gnn_framework.py`)
     - implementations of the other GNN models used for comparison in the paper, namely GCN, GAT, GIN and MPNN
-  - `dgl` contains the PNA model implemented via the [DGL library](https://www.dgl.ai/): PNA tower and layer, aggregators, scalers and readout.
+  - `dgl` contains the PNA model implemented via the [DGL library](https://www.dgl.ai/): aggregators, scalers, and layer.
+  - `pytorch_geometric` contains the PNA model implemented via the [PyTorch Geometric library](https://pytorch-geometric.readthedocs.io/): aggregators, scalers, and layer.
   - `layers.py` contains general NN layers used by the various models
 - `multi_task` contains various scripts to recreate the multi_task benchmark along with the files used to train the various models.
 In `multi_task/README.md` we detail the instructions for the generation and training hyperparameters tuned.
 - `real_world` contains various scripts from [Benchmarking GNNs](https://github.com/graphdeeplearning/benchmarking-gnns) to download the real-world benchmarks and train the PNA on them.
 In `real_world/README.md` we provide instructions for the generation and training hyperparameters tuned.